-It used to be hard to find women tattoo artist, much less someone queer or transgender.
+It used to be hard to find women tattoo artists, much less someone queer or transgender.
 It is getting much easier, and Salt Lake City sits at the forefront of a more inclusive tattoo scene.
 Salt Lake has dozens of shops, where you can get marked for life with the most current styles.
 Some of these shops seek to make space for marginalized individuals both within the industry and society at large.
 Their innovation in tattooing is matched by their commitment to equality.

 But Love’s work exceeds feminist politics; she’s a brilliant artist, too.
 Her American Traditional style is clean and her combination of colors — a peach and turquoise appear frequently — are bold and inventive.
 The linework in her roses yields a distinct Love trademark and peppers the body parts of residents across the city.

 Yellow Rose is only one of a number of popular tattoo shops that make Salt Lake a major hub for getting inked in the Western United States.
 A few reputable shops include Painted Temple Tattoo, Mercy Tattoo, Good Times Tattoo, Heart of Gold Tattoo, and Prohibition Ink, with many of these featuring women tattoo artists.
-At these shops, you will find customs tattoos and flash designs of various styles including neotraditional, realism, black and white, and new school.
+At these shops, you will find customs tattoos and flash designs of various styles including neotraditional, realism, black and grey, and new school.

 Some of the more experimental work in Salt Lake can be found at a newer shop in town called Everybody Tattoo Studio.
 Gheybin Cornish opened the studio “to create a good-feeling environment for clients to gain self-love through expression of unique tattoos.”
 With a mission of inclusivity, Cornish believes tattoos can function as a way of healing from trauma or taking ownership over your body, using them as a way to love our bodies and ourselves (read:Utah Female Artists Explore the Sublime Through Art).